gotoconnecttestuser-arch/letsplay-growtermsandconditions/README.md

 Important notifications (such as late arrivals or changes in pick-up or drop-off times), Regular updates on your child’s daily activities (such as participation in learning activities, meals, or social interactions), We do not send marketing or promotional messages via SMS. `

-For assistance, text HELP to the number from which you received messages.

-For more information on how your data is handled, please review our privacy policy at https://github.com/gotoconnecttestuser-arch/Letsplay-growprivacypolicy.

 1. Program Description
 Let’s Play N Grow offers a Messaging Service that provides parents and guardians with customer care messages, including important notifications if a parent may be running late, session time changes, updates about your child’s day, and other relevant information related to your participation in our programs.